 - Set up your iPhone as new.

-iPhone GPS is not working after iOS update
+iPhone GPS is not working after the iOS update

 - Toggle Location Services